 Here are some compelling reasons and examples of why Dubai is the place to work and live:

 – Dubai’s rapid economic growth will continue to drive the country forward and reward those who with participate in the boom.
+Even the Global Financial Crisis was a road bump in the economic growth of this small nation.
 As salaries in the western world stagnate or are eaten up by inflation, they are booming in Dubai.
 Best of all, the income is tax free.

 – Brad Dennis, an accountant from Chicago, more than doubled his salary by leaving the country.
 He came to Dubai two years ago after being headhunted by a global firm.
 He now makes $250,000 a year and drives a Mercedes-Benz provided by his company.
 At night, he gets past the velvet rope at some of Dubai’s hottest clubs, each time accompanied by a different woman.
 Among the new expats is Mare Elston, who was one of the few Americans in Dubai 10 years ago but who left and returned again recently.
 She works as a specialist in communications and event planning, and while she wouldn’t reveal her salary, it’s likely she takes home at least twice what she would earn in a comparable job back home in the U.S.